-When you change your domain’s DNS name server, you know that it need 24 – 48 hours to make the name server change propagate to all DNS name servers all over the world.
+When you change your domain’s DNS name server, you know that it needs 24 – 48 hours to make the name server change propagate to all DNS name servers all over the world.

-If you want to monitor the DNS name server change propagation process status, or to monitor whether your domain has point to new ip address or not in different world area, you can follow below steps.
+If you want to monitor the DNS name server change propagation process status or to monitor whether your domain has pointed to a new IP address or not in different world areas, you can follow the below steps.

 1. Steps To Verify DNS Name Server Change Propagation Process Status.